Loschcode/rails_async_migrations/README.md

 The `version` value is always the same as the classic migrations ones.

-## Workers
+## Requirements

-For now, the system works slowly coupled with Sidekiq.
+⚠ For now, the workers are coupled with Sidekiq.
 If you use other technologies, please hit me up and I'll create additional adapters for you.

 ## Compatibility